-Scope: local Type: required Specified as: an array of rank one or two containing numbers of type specified in Table 2.
+Scope: local Type: required Intent: in.
+Specified as: an array of rank one or two containing numbers of type specified in Table 2.
 The rank of y must be the same of x.

 desc_a contains data structures for communications.
-Scope: local Type: required Specified as: a structured data of type psb_desc_type.
+Scope: local Type: required Intent: in.
+Specified as: a structured data of type psb_desc_type.

 Function value is the dot product of subvectors x and y.

+Scope: global

-Scope: global Specified as: a number of the data type indicated in Table 2. info Error code.
+Specified as: a number of the data type indicated in Table 2.